resamsel/atlassian-alfred-workflow/README.md

 Configuration can be done using the installed Alfred workflow.
 Type `awf` into the Alfred input window and use tab on each configuration entry.
 Then enter the value of that entry and hit enter.

-Here is an example configuration:
+Here is an example configuration using Alfred:

 ```
 awf jira-server https://jira.atlassian.com